UCBerkeleySETI/breakthrough/doc/RAW-File-Format.md

 For 4 bit data samples, `C0T0P0` consists of one byte: the upper 4 bits contain the real component and the lower 4 bits contain the imaginary component.
-Each 4 bit nybble is interpreted as a signed two's complement integer tanging from -8 to +7.
+Each 4 bit nybble is interpreted as a signed two's complement integer ranging from -8 to +7.

 For 2 bit data samples, `C0T0P0` and `C0T0P1` (or, for single polarization